 About XANSONS for CODXANSONS for COD is a research project aimed to create an open access database of simulated x-ray and neutron powder diffraction patterns for nanocrystalline phase of the materials presented in the Crystallography Open Database (COD).
 You can participate by downloading and running a free program on your computer.

 Principal calculations for this project are completed.
-The database of simulated powder diffraction patterns can be found at http://database.xansons4cod.com (web interface is in development).
+The database of simulated powder diffraction patterns can be found at http://database.xansons4cod.com.
 The project will continue to process newly added COD entries but the number of new tasks per month will be very small.
 Those who want to join the project despite this, can ask any participant for the invitation code, which is shown on the profile page.

 XANSONS for COD is a privately managed BOINC project.
 It was supported by the Russian Foundation for Basic Research in 2015 - 2017 (project RFBR #15-07-07901-a).